Houston Bus Accident Lawyer

 However, the bus driver may not be the only party who should be held liable and, in many cases, may not be the best party to make a claim against.
 The employer of the bus driver may also be held responsible, both based on their own negligence in hiring or supervising the driver or based on the fact that the driver is working for them at the time when he causes injury.

-At Simmons & Fletcher, P.C., our accident attorneys will examine the facts of your case and help ensure that all responsible parties for your injuries are held liable.
+At Simmons and Fletcher, P.C., our accident attorneys will examine the facts of your case and help ensure that all responsible parties for your injuries are held liable.
 In recent years we have successfully recovered settlements and verdicts against local companies such as First Transit and Houston Metro as well as represented injured victims of the 2012 Academy Texas school bus accident.
 We have the experience to help you.

 Common Causes of Bus Accidents